 Peter L. Henderer is a native in Wilmington, Delaware.
 He was educated Wilmington Friends School, Bowdoin College, and The George Washington University Law School.
 Peter moved to Richmond in 1998 to marry his wife, Armistead Edmunds Henderer, whom he met at Bowdoin.
 Peter joined the law firm of McCandlish Holton, PC in 1998 and has been practicing law in Richmond for over 20 years.
-Peter and Armistead have two children, of whom William (age 12) attends RMS in Middle School.
+Peter and Armistead have two children, of whom William attended and graduated from RMS in 2022.
 Peter and Armistead value RMS for providing students with a positive environment for intellectual and personal growth.

 Thokozeni Lipato is a physician at VCU Medical Center.
 He is a primary care provider who also specializes in sickle cell disease and addiction medicine.
 In addition to his clinical practice Dr. Lipato conducts clinical trials with new sickle cell drugs.
 He has devoted the balk of his medical career caring for patients who are generally underserved; first with Boston Healthcare for the Homeless in Boston, MA and then with a community healthcare center in Minneapolis, MN with a large immigrant patient population.
 In Boston he helped start two clinics that were the first of their kind in the area: one was for the treatment of opioid addiction in the homeless population, and the other was to deliver transgender healthcare to homeless transgendered individuals.
 Thokozeni was born and partly raised in Malawi, Africa.
 He and his wife have two children at RMS.